manibabu-dnv/Java_Practice_Files/README.md

 ⚫ Preparing for coding interviews, university exams, or technical assessments<br>
 ⚫ Quick revision of essential algorithms and concepts<br>

-📌 Highlights
+📌 Highlights<br>
-⚫ 🧠 Focused on problem-solving
+⚫ 🧠 Focused on problem-solving<br>
-⚫ 🧼 Clean, beginner-friendly code
+⚫ 🧼 Clean, beginner-friendly code<br>
-⚫ 📘 Commented where necessary for clarity
+⚫ 📘 Commented where necessary for clarity<br>
-⚫ 🛠️ Easy to build on for more complex projects
+⚫ 🛠️ Easy to build on for more complex projects<br>